Elevation: 4,795 ft

 Ken Jones provided the following information:

-Permission: We learned from Barney Metz’s write-up on the County High Point website that we could gain permission from the landowner, the Landowners Hunting Co-op, by calling (208) 798-0840.
+Permission: We learned from Barney Metz’s write-up on the County High Point website that we could gain permission from the landowner (the Landowners Hunting Co-op) by calling (208) 798-0840.
 Brian Metz answered the phone.
-He was very helpful, and gave us directions to both the Lewis and Nez Perce county high points.
-(It’s not clear to me if the Nez Perce HP is on Co-op land.)
+He was very helpful, and gave us directions to both the Lewis and Nez Perce County High Points.
+It’s not clear to me if the Nez Perce High Point is on Co-op land.
 The Co-op evidently consist of a large number of scattered parcels in both Idaho and Washington.
-[Editor’s Note: I have not verified that the contact information is still valid.]
+[Editor’s Note: I have not verified that the contact information is still valid].

-Acsess: From the junction of Forest Road and Business Route 95 in Winchester at 0.0 miles, we followed Forest Road past Winchester Lake State Park (0.3) and the end of the pavement, and reached a T-intersection (1.7).
-Turning left, we headed south on Forest Road to a sharp right at 5.5 miles, and a left bend at 6.5, reaching Forest (a cluster of buildings with a slow speed limit) and a junction at 7.6.
-We turned right onto Soldiers Meadow Road, and bore left at 8.6 miles.
-This is part of a complicated intersection (one of those triangular affairs, but larger than normal) which took us southbound onto (signed) Hoover Point road.
-At 11.0 we kept left, reaching the fence at 11.2.
+Acsess: From the junction of Forest Road and Business Route 95 in Winchester, we followed Forest Road past Winchester Lake State Park (0.3 miles) and the end of the pavement, reaching a T-intersection at 1.7 miles.
+Turning left, we headed south on Forest Road to a sharp right at 5.5 miles and a left bend at 6.5 miles, reaching Forest (a cluster of buildings with a slow speed limit) and a junction at 7.6 miles.
+We turned right onto Soldiers Meadow Road and bore left at 8.6 miles.
+This is part of a complicated intersection (one of those triangular affairs, but larger than normal) which took us southbound onto (signed) Hoover Point Road.
+At 11.0 miles, we stayed left, reaching the fence at 11.2 miles.
 The gate was open on this day.
 The road deteriorated immediately.
-We kept right at an indistinct fork at 11.3, and continued south to an (unlocked) gate at 11.6.
-At this point, the mud holes in the road was making it uncomfortable to drive (even with 4WD), and we decided to walk.
+We kept right at an indistinct fork at 11.3 miles and continued south to an (unlocked) gate at 11.6 miles.
+At this point, the mud holes in the road was making it uncomfortable to drive (even with 4WD) and we decided to walk.

-Note: To combine this trip with Nez Perce county, head back to Soldiers Meadow Road.
-From the junction mentioned above, it is about 6.0 miles west on Soldiers Meadow Road to intersect the Nez Perce County route.
+Note: To combine this trip with the Nez Perce County High Point, head back to Soldiers Meadow Road.
+From the junction mentioned above, it is about 6.0 miles west on Soldiers Meadow Road to intersect the Nez Perce County High Point Route.